SOME NOTES on the Kchibo D96L portable DSP radio

 Memory operation is simple, with a button for memory >9 entry and memory vs frequency tuning

-The display includes a clock and alarm, and shows the battery condition.
-I haven't found how to set the alarm time!
-Accessories include stereo earphones, wire throw-out antenna, battery charger and spare battery, The tune buttons also provide a 'scan' and a separate button gives an auto scan + store function
+Accessories include stereo earphones, wire throw-out antenna, battery charger and spare battery.
+Some models may have a USB lead for charging from a computer.
+The tune buttons also provide a 'scan' and a separate button gives an auto scan + store function

 Package